dnsimple/dnsimple-support/content/articles/expiring-product-email-notifications.md

 We provide the ability to [disable expiration notifications on domains that are not set to auto-renew](/articles/disabling-expiration-notifications).
 At this time there is no way to disable other notifications.

 ## Changing the contact

 To change the email address that receives these notifications, follow the instructions in [changing the account email](https://support.dnsimple.com/articles/changing-email/#changing-the-account-email).

 ## What to do if your domain expires

 If you missed these notifications and your domain expires, you still have the opportunity to retain ownership.
-Follow the instructions in [What Happens when a Domain Expires?](https://support.dnsimple.com/articles/what-happens-when-domain-expires/) to learn what to do if your domain is in a grace period or if it’s entered [redemption](https://support.dnsimple.com/articles/restoring-domain/).
+Follow the instructions in [What Happens when a Domain Expires?](https://support.dnsimple.com/articles/what-happens-when-domain-expires/) to learn what to do if your domain is in a grace period or if it has entered [redemption](https://support.dnsimple.com/articles/restoring-domain/).

 ## Disabling expiration notifications